The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 In addition, the CC&Rs allows the Association to assess late charges, proceed with a lien on your property, charge Attorney fees, and begin foreclosure proceedings for nonpayment of assessments.
 Some also allow interest charges.

-To avoid late payments consider making an online payment or setting up automatic payments via ACH.
+To avoid late payments consider making an online payment or setting up automatic payments via our homeowner portal, Vantaca Portal.

 What if I don't receive an invoice for my assessment?